Omer-443/RCOF-Automation/README.md

 ## 🙌 Acknowledgements

-This project was completed as part of the **Machine Learning and Data Mining** course under our academic program.
+This project was completed as part of the **Computer Vision** course under our academic program.
 Special thanks to our instructors and peers for their valuable feedback and support!

 ---